lucasvazq/cushead/docs/CONTRIBUTING.md

  - **Community Members**: People who use the project.
 They might be active in conversations or express their opinion on the project’s direction

+## Language

+All interaction with the community must be respectful and with the intention of adding value.
+The project promotes any type of non-offensive vocabulary.
+The use of English language is recommended because it is the most universal, a question asked and answered in English has the possibility of having more scope than if it is answered in another language.

 ## Workflow